assignar/eslint-config-assignar/README.md

 - `make show-unused` - scan the packages and their plugins to find any rules that haven't been defined
 - `make regenerate-types` - generate the typescript definition files for all of the valid, non-deprecated rules

+### PR requirements

+A PR cannot be merged unless the `make ci` command passes.
+I.e. the requirements are:
+- Build must pass `make build`
+- Lint must pass `make lint`
+- There should be no unused rules `make show-unused`

 ### Publishing

 Make sure you `yarn global add @assignar/cli`.